Zero-suppressed decision diagram: Features

 One feature of ZDDs is that the form does not depend on the number of input variables as long as the combination sets are the same.
 It is unnecessary to fix the number of input variables before generating graphs.
 ZDDs automatically suppress the variables for objects which never appear in combination, hence the efficiency for manipulating sparse combinations.

 Another advantage of ZDDs is that the number of 1-paths in the graph is exactly equal to the number of elements in the combination set.
 In original BDDs, the node elimination breaks this property.
 Therefore, ZDDs are better than simple BDDs to represent combination sets.
 It is, however, better to use the original BDDs when representing ordinary Boolean functions, as shown in Figure 7.

 Basic operations

-Here we have the basic operations for ZDDs, as they are slightly different from those of the original BDDs.
-One may refer to Figure 8 for examples generated from the table below.
+Here we have the basic operations for ZDDs, as they are slightly different from those of the BDDs.